EugLion/Code-Wars/README.md

 | 3                     | 3           | 7           | 3                  |

 ### Current Progress
  You can see my current progress on the banner at the bottom.
 It will be always up-to-date.
-For more stats, you can click it and see my profile on Code Wars.
+For more stats, you can click it and look at my profile on Code Wars.
  Be sure to ally me - I just started learning Haskell and I'd love to speak with some skilled Haskellers; or just to meet new friends!

  [![EugLion's profile on Code Wars][3]][2]